 The network aims to coordinate equipment and human resources at the interregional level, to contribute to the development of core facility technologies and to support research.
 Its bodies, made up of scientists and representatives of GIS members, annually coordinate requests for funding for equipment and human resources from the core facilities thanks to annual interregional funding of around 2 million euros.

-Biogenouest benefits from the support of the Regional Councils of Bretagne and Pays de la Loire, the GIS IBiSA and its 12 signatory members
+Biogenouest benefits from the support of the Regional Councils of Bretagne and Pays de la Loire, the GIS IBiSA and its 12 signatory members.

 Western Map